fernandopalafox/fernandopalafox.github.io/content/research/gps.md

 Now we have a posterior over $y_{\tau + 1}$ given the value of the basis function at $x_{\tau + 1}$, i.e., $\phi(x_{\tau + 1})$, the value of the basis functions for all previous data points, i.e., $\Phi$, and the observed outputs, i.e., $Y$.
 The paper goes over details on how this was computed.

-## ALPaCA
+## ALPaCA in JAX

 In ALPaCA, the basis functions are outputs of a neural network and we do a Bayesian regression on a linear transformation applied to the final output of the network.
 Then, we have two phases:
 - Phase 1 (offline): learn the basis functions (the neural network weights $w$) and the prior parameters $K_0$ and $\Lambda_0$ using a sample of datasets.
 - Phase 2 (online): Update the posterior parameters $\bar{K}_\tau$ and $\Lambda_\tau$ as new data comes in.

+Phase 1 is where the "meta-learning" happens: we learn a prior that works well for all expected datasets.
-This approach allows for fast adaptation to new tasks without having to retrain the neural network.
+Since our prior is optimized in Phase 1, we can easily adapt to new data without having to retrain the neural network (Phase 2).
-Additionally, we also get live, calibrated uncertainty estimates for the predictions.
+Additionally, we also get live, calibrated, uncertainty estimates for every predictions.
 Below are the algorithms for the two phases, taken directly from the paper (note equation numbers are different from the ones I used above).

 <figure style="text-align: center;">